Arkansas Psychology Doctorate Programs

 Arkansas Clinical Psychologist Salary and Job Outlook

-The average employee in Arkansas makes about $43,000 per year, but for clinical, counseling and school psychologists, that’s closer to $73,000, which makes psychologists jobs considerably more lucrative in Arkansas than the average position, according to the U.S. Bureau of Labor Statistics.
+The average employee in Arkansas makes $51,250 per year, but the statewide average salary for clinical and counseling psychologists is $106,330, which makes psychologist jobs considerably more lucrative than the average position, according to the U.S. Bureau of Labor Statistics.

-These are also jobs in high demand, with a growth rate of 17.7% projected through 2028 for psychologist jobs in Arkansas.
-That’s much higher than the overall national growth rate of about 5%.
+These are also jobs in high demand, with a growth rate of 13.2% projected through the decade leading up to 2032 for psychologist jobs in Arkansas.
+That’s much higher than the overall national growth rate of 4%.